opnfv/dovetail/docs/testing/user/certificationworkflow/index.rst

-For further information about the workflow and general inquiries about the program, please check out the `OVP landing page`_, or contact the C&V committee by email address verified@opnfv.org.
-This email address should be used for all communication with the OVP.
+For further information about the workflow and general inquiries about the program, please check out the `OVP landing page`_, or contact the C&V committee by email address ovp-support@lfnetworking.org.
+This email address

 Step 1: Participation Form Submission
 =====================================